Physical Activity and COVID-19 FAQs

 Physical activity can reduce the risk of acquiring a number of chronic diseases, it can help us get a better night sleep, and it is linked with lower levels of anxiety and perceived stress.

-During the Coronavirus pandemic it can be a good distraction from the news coverage and social media, while giving us a bit of fresh air and time outdoors.
+During the COVID-19 pandemic it can be a good distraction from the news coverage and social media, while giving us a bit of fresh air and time outdoors.

 Other tips to stay well